 - Exposure Limitation (i.e., cold water, dust, gas, fumes,

-application, including a cover letter, resume, and the names and
+application, to include a cover letter, resume, and the names and

-contact information of three (3) references as a single pdf or Word
+contact information of three (3) references as a single Word

 required documents may result in a lack of consideration.